Join Us October 25th for No Ivy Day 2014!

 Site Coordinator: Kevin McWhirter

 Marquam Nature Park: SW 12th and Gaines

-Site Description: Partner with the Homstead Neighborhood Association and Portland Parks to continue ivy removal this recently updated entrance to beautiful Marquam Nature Park!
+Site Description: Partner with Friends of Marquam Nature Park and Portland Parks to continue ivy removal in this recently updated entrance to beautiful Marquam Nature Park!

 Address: 3730 SW 12th Ave, Portland, OR 97239

 Site Description: Join Friends of Mt.
 Tabor Park Weed Warriors, Portland Parks & Recreation and other community members to remove invasive ivy, Himalayan blackberry and other species.
 Wear long sleeves, thick pants and sturdy walking shoes, and bring rain gear, a sunhat and water bottle.
 Instruction, tools, gloves, on-site bathrooms, coffee/tea, water and snacks provided.
 Meet at: Main parking lot on Mt.
 Tabor (next to the basketball court and amphitheater), accessed by the SE 60th & Salmon park entrance.
 Driving directions: I-84 East to the SE 58th St. exit.
 From the exit, turn left onto Glisan St. and then immediately right onto NE 60th.
 Drive south on SE 60th.
 There is a traffic light at SE Salmon; turn left here and follow the road up into the Park to the main parking lot.
 OR drive west on SE Division to SE 60th, turn north (right) onto SE 60th and then right (east) onto SE Salmon at the traffic light.
 Tri-met bus: #71 to the Salmon Street entrance: Take the first trail to the left when you enter the park and then take the next road to the left. #15 to the Yamhill Street entrance: walk up the right entrance road to the main parking lot.

 Springwater Trail and SE 128th Ave